 - Medication.
 If you use medication at home, bring it with you in the original packaging and give it to the nurse.
 It will be returned to you later.
 You can also bring along a list of your medications from your family doctor or pharmacist.

 - Relaxation.
-It can be nice to read, do puzzles, listen to music, etc. Also consider needlework materials, writing utensils, paper, stamps and your mobile phone.
+It can be nice to read, do puzzles, listen to music, etc. Also consider needlework materials, writing utensils, paper and your mobile phone.
 Wireless internet is also available.
 So remember to bring chargers for your phone and any other devices you bring with you.

 - A large bag for your clothing if you are admitted through the Operations Department Admission Centre (O.C.O.).

 - It is better to leave valuables such as your watch, wedding ring and other jewelry at home.
 Our hospital will not be held liable for loss or theft of your property.

 - In the interest of fire safety, you may not bring the following items with you: electric blanket, blow dryer, curling iron/straightener, foot warmer and radio.